-Now, let us discuss the global $U$-duality rotations of our M-brane actions, assuming the existence of $n$ isometries in the physical $d$-torus.
-For concreteness, we suppose $n=3$; $E_{d(d)}$ exceptional spacetime with 3 isometries.
+Finally, let us discuss the global $U$-duality rotations of our M-brane actions, assuming the existence of $n$ isometries in the physical $d$-torus.
+For concreteness, we suppose $n=3$; $E_{d(d)}$ exceptional spacetime with three isometries.
 We decompose the coordinates as $(x^i)=(x^m, \,y^p)$ ($m=1,\dotsc,d-3$, $p=1,2,3$) and the $y^p$ directions are isometric.
 In this case, the physical duality group is $\SL(3)\times \SL(2)$ and an M2-brane and an M5-brane wrapped on the isometric 3-torus should transform with each other as an $\SL(2)$ doublet.
 One may realize this symmetry in our formulation in the following manner.

-Similar to the case of the KKM discussed in section \ref{sec:mKKM}, we introduce three 1-form gauge fields $a_1^{(p)}$ associated with the Killing vectors $k_{(p)}^I\,\partial_I \equiv \partial_p$.
-This replace $\cP^I$ in the M2/M5 action into $\cP^I - a_1^{(p)}\,k_{(p)}^I$ and after eliminating the gauge fields, we obtain the actions for M2/M5-branes that fluctuate in the $(d-3)$ dimensional spacetime.
+Similar to the case of the KKM discussed in Sect.~\ref{sec:mKKM}, we introduce three 1-form gauge fields $a_1^{(p)}$ associated with the Killing vectors $k_{(p)}^I\,\partial_I \equiv \partial_p$.
+We then replace $\cP^I$ in the M2/M5 action with $\cP^I - a_1^{(p)}\,k_{(p)}^I$\,, and after eliminating the gauge fields we obtain the actions for M2/M5-branes that fluctuate in the $(d-3)$-dimensional spacetime.
 Thanks to the isometries, we can trivially integrate the wrapped M5-brane action over the 3-torus, and the M5-brane action will become an effective 2-brane action.
 Then, a natural expectation (at least if we ignore the gauge field $A_2$ for simplicity) is that the wrapped M5-brane action will take the form of the 2-brane action \eqref{eq:Mp-action} with the following $\eta$-form:

 In fact, this kind of charge appears if we consider a duality ration of the M2 charge $\cQ_{(\text{ M2})}^{\sMA}$,